de Quervain Tenosynovitis

 Treatment of de Quervain Tenosynovitis

-Your physiotherapist is the best person to individually advise you how to trteat your de Quervain tenosynovitis.
+Your physiotherapist is the best person to individually advise you how to treat your de Quervain tenosynovitis.
+They can utilise various local modality and soft tissue treatment options to assist your recovery.
 Until you are assessed, please try the following.

 Rest or Reduce Hand Movements

 If at all possible, you must change or stop all activities that cause your symptoms.
 Take frequent breaks when doing repeated hand and thumb actions.
 Avoid repetitive hand motions, such as heavy grasping, wringing, or turning and twisting movements of the wrist.
 Keep the wrist in a neutral alignment.
 In other words, keep it in a straight line with your arm, without bending it forward or backward.